Rize00/PenDrive-Password-Manager/README.md

 Note: Works also with MicroSD cards if you have the MicroSD to USB Adapter

-Languages supported: english, italian, french, russian (based on OS language)
+Languages supported: english, italian, french, german, russian (based on OS language)

 Crypting Method: AES